 Invest In Certificates of Deposit (CDs)

-CDs are particularly effective when:
+CDs are especially effective in certain situations.

 • You want predictable, low-risk income